munificent/craftinginterpreters/book/evaluating-expressions.md

 arithmetic operators produce a value whose type is the same as the operands (numbers or strings), the comparison operators always produce a Boolean.

-The last pair of operators are equality:
+The last pair of operators are equality.

 ^code binary-equality